Skip to main content

 This runs make all (if needed), then packages the contents of build/dist into a tar.gz file.
 The archive is created in the project root with a name like curvine-<platform>-<arch>-<timestamp>.tar.gz, or curvine-<version>-<platform>-<arch>.tar.gz if you set RELEASE_VERSION (e.g. RELEASE_VERSION=v1.0.0 make dist).
 This archive is the Curvine installation package for deployment or for building runtime images.

-export LOCAL_HOSTNAME=$(hostname)
+export CURVINE_MASTER_HOSTNAME=master1

 warning

-2. Configure worker storage directories
+2. Worker storage directories

 format_master = false